 Over seven games in FIBA African Women’s Basketball League action, Mitchell averaged 23.7 points, 8.1 rebounds, 4.3 assists and 2.0 steals over 35.6 minutes per contest.

-Though her time with REG is now over, Mitchell will begin her season with Athletes Unlimited in February.
+Though her time with REG is now over, Mitchell will join Athletes Unlimited when that season begins in the new year.